How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 It’s an all-around fitness and diet app, which means you can earn up to 80 points daily for physical activities like walking, swimming, biking, and other similar exercises.

-You can also add 6 extra points daily by tracking your sleep, food or weight, and even by sharing your progress to other Achievement users.
+You can also add 6 extra points daily by tracking your sleep, food, or weight, as well as sharing your progress with other Achievement users.

 If you’re able to reach the maximum amount of points allowed per day, you’ll be able to earn $10 after 4 months (or $30 per year).